RAF Bardney and Bomber Command

 |

-An earlier weather sortie by a Mosquito showed the target area to be clear of cloud, unfortunately when the Lancasters arrived to commence their attack the Tirpitz was covered.
-Thirty two Lancasters released their Tallboys on the estimated position of the ship but no hits were recorded.
-One 617 Squadron Lancaster was hit by flak and crash-landed in Sweden its crew later returning to Britain.
+An earlier weather sortie by a Mosquito showed the target area to be clear of cloud.
+Unfortunately, when the Lancasters arrived to commence their attack, the Tirpitz was covered.
+Thirty-two Lancasters released their Tallboys on the estimated position of the ship, but no hits were recorded.
+One 617 Squadron Lancaster was hit by flak and crash-landed in Sweden, its crew later returning to Britain.

-No 9 Squadron had become known as a specialist bombing unit within Bomber Command and were tasked on further occasions to use Tallboys, as and when the need arose.
+No. 9 Squadron had become known as a specialist bombing unit within Bomber Command and were tasked on further occasions to use Tallboys as and when the need arose.

-Re-organisation and The Battle of the Bulge
+Re-organisation and the Battle of the Bulge

-Bomber Command’s rapid expansion during the war put a strain on organisational administration which resulted in an intermediate level of command being put in place between Group HQs and individual stations.
-This was known as the Base System which consisted of a Base station with either one or two sub stations.
-The Base station was commanded by an Air Commodore with each Base being identified by a two-digit number the first identifying the Group the second the number of that Base within the Group.
-On 14 November 1944 RAF Bardney (9 Squadron) and RAF Skellingthorpe
+Bomber Command's rapid expansion during the war put a strain on organisational administration, resulting in an intermediate level of command being put in place between Group HQs and individual stations.
+This was known as the Base System, which consisted of a Base station with either one or two substations.
+An Air Commodore commanded the Base station, with each Base being identified by a two-digit number.
+The first identified the Group, the second the number of that Base within the Group.
+Thus, on 14 November 1944, RAF Bardney (No. 9 Squadron) and RAF Skellingthorpe (Nos.
+50 and 61 Squadrons) joined RAF Waddington (Nos.
+463 and 467 Squadrons) in becoming 53 Base - Waddington.

-No 9 Squadron had become known as a specialist bombing unit within Bomber Command and were tasked on further occasions to use Tallboys, as and when the need arose.
+No. 9 Squadron had become known as a specialist bombing unit within Bomber Command and were tasked on further occasions to use Tallboys as and when the need arose.

-Re-organisation and The Battle of the Bulge
+Re-organisation and the Battle of the Bulge

-Bomber Command’s rapid expansion during the war put a strain on organisational administration which resulted in an intermediate level of command being put in place between Group HQs and individual stations.
-This was known as the Base System which consisted of a Base station with either one or two sub stations.
-The Base station was commanded by an Air Commodore with each Base being identified by a two-digit number the first identifying the Group the second the number of that Base within the Group.
-On 14 November 1944 RAF Bardney (9 Squadron) and RAF Skellingthorpe
+Bomber Command's rapid expansion during the war put a strain on organisational administration, resulting in an intermediate level of command being put in place between Group HQs and individual stations.
+This was known as the Base System, which consisted of a Base station with either one or two substations.
+An Air Commodore commanded the Base station, with each Base being identified by a two-digit number.
+The first identified the Group, the second the number of that Base within the Group.
+Thus, on 14 November 1944, RAF Bardney (No. 9 Squadron) and RAF Skellingthorpe (Nos.
+50 and 61 Squadrons) joined RAF Waddington (Nos.
+463 and 467 Squadrons) in becoming 53 Base - Waddington.

-The War was drawing near to ending but Hitler still had some surprises up his sleeve.
-In December 1944 the Germans launched their last offensive in the west with an attack through the Ardennes, which caught the Allies completely off guard.
+The war was drawing near to ending, but Hitler still had some surprises up his sleeve.
+In December 1944, the Germans launched their last offensive in the west with an attack through the Ardennes, which caught the Allies completely off guard.

-The plan was to drive an attack through to the port of Antwerp thus cutting off the Allied supply route.
-Bad weather hampered Allied air operations and in what was to become known as the Battle of the Bulge, initial advances were made, but the Allies prevailed and pushed the offensive back. |
+The plan was to drive an attack through to the port of Antwerp, thus cutting off the Allied supply route.
+Bad weather hampered Allied air operations, and in what was to become known as the Battle of the Bulge, initial advances were made, but the Allies prevailed and pushed the offensive back. |

-As the end of the year approached, most of Germany's major cities lay in ruins, the Ruhr continued to be attacked, the Allies and the Russians were advancing, however, Hitler and his henchmen showed no signs of surrendering, despite the suffering of the German people.
+As the end of the year approached, most of Germany's major cities lay in ruins, the Ruhr continued to be attacked, the Allies and the Russians were advancing.
+However, Hitler and his henchmen showed no signs of surrendering, despite the suffering of the German people.

 Towards Victory